Regularization of linear regression model#

 If you want a deeper overview regarding this dataset, you can refer to the Appendix - Datasets description section at the end of this MOOC.

-Here, we will use this transformer to augment the feature space.
-Subsequently, we will train a linear regression model.
-We will use the out-of-sample test set to evaluate the generalization capabilities of our model.
+Here, we use this transformer to augment the feature space.
+Subsequently, we train a linear regression model.
+We use cross-validation with return_train_score=True to evaluate both the train scores and the generalization capabilities of our model.

 from sklearn.model_selection import cross_validate